RH0DS/RH0DS/README.md

 <h3 align="center">A passionate full-stack developer from Stockholm</h3>

 I am a software developer with over 20 years of experience in the hospitality industry.
 I am currently working at SALT where I have been developing web applications using C#, .NET, and ASP.NET.
-I am also well-versed in HTML, CSS, JavaScript, React, SQL, and TypeScript.
+I am also familiar with HTML, CSS, JavaScript, React, SQL, and TypeScript.
 My interests include coding, bowling, and gaming.
-I am currently looking for deployment as a developer.
-Based in Stockholm, Sweden.
+I am currently looking for deployment as a consultant through SALT.

 Personality: